voiceflow/test-history-rebase/packages/creator-app/README.md

 yarn start --debugNet
 ```

-You can also enable more granular network debugging by passing `--debugHttp` to only see HTTP/HTTPS requests
+You can also enable more granular network debugging by passing `--debugFetch` to only see HTTP/HTTPS requests
 or `--debugSocket` to only see websocket events.

 #### Realtime Debugging